MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/best-practices-analyzer/Test-failover-should-be-attempted-after-initial-replication-is-complete.md

 ---
 title: Test failover should be attempted after initial replication is complete
-description: Learn what to do when there has been no test failover in at least one month. ms.author: benarm
+description: Learn what to do when there has been no test failover after the initial replication is complete. ms.author: benarm
 author: BenjaminArmstrong
 ms.topic: article